Seven Fun Water Aerobics Exercises for Seniors

 Water aerobics is one of the most therapeutic activities seniors can take part in and boasts many physical benefits, including:

-• Helps with balance and reduces the risk of falling
+- Help with balance and reduced risk of falling

-• Relieves joint pain as well as symptoms of arthritis and blood circulatory problems
+- Joint pain relief, along with reduced symptoms of arthritis and circulatory problems

-There are psychological and social benefits to water exercises for seniors as well.
-They gain a sense of well-being and accomplishment, are more engaged in community activities, and they tend to not lose their independence because they’re more physically fit.
+There are psychological and social benefits to water exercises for seniors, as well.
+They gain a sense of well-being and accomplishment, are more engaged in community activities and are more likely to maintain their independence thanks to improved fitness.

 If you have access to a pool, try adding the following pool exercises to your weekly workout routine.

 This is a great low-impact exercise to get your heart rate up.
 It can be performed with or without a kickboard.
 With a kickboard, hold it out in front of you and flutter kick your legs to propel yourself back and forth across the pool.
 If a kickboard isn’t available, perform a front float with your head above water while holding onto the side of the pool and flutter kick your legs.
-Whichever way you do it, kick at a steady tempo that doesn’t tire you too quickly but also gets the heart pumping.
+Kick at a steady tempo that won’t tire you too quickly but will get your heart pumping.

 Find a spot in the pool where the water reaches your chest.
-Standing straight, extend your arms and legs as far as possible in a marching motion.
+Standing straight, lift your knees high and swing your arms in a marching motion.
 Keep your toes pointed and move your arms with energy.
 Aim for a rhythmic march and keep a steady pace as you continue to go back and forth across the pool.
 The exercise can be made easier by moving to shallower water.

 This exercise uses the resistance of the water to work all the muscles in the legs.
 Stand in the pool and lift one leg out to the side and back down.
 Repeat until your leg feels tired, then switch legs and perform the exercise on the other leg.
 Not only does this exercise work the legs, but it also improves balance and strengthens your core.